 When you are on honeymoon, you just want to switch off, unwind and relax after a stressful few months of planning one of the biggest events of your life, and what better place to do this then on the beach in St Martin.
 If you are interested in a honeymoon in St Martin or a very special couples vacation please view my previous blog post on Honeymoon villas in St Martin

-Many restaurants around the island are still closed after Hurricane Irma.
-However, there are still lots of options for dining while in St Martin.
-Many restaurants, bars, cafes and beach shacks have reopened including the famous Sunset beach bar overlooking Maho Beach.
-This has always been a popular activity spot for watching the planes flying low down over the beach and it is usually on the top of guests bucket list.
+There are many restaurants, bars, cafes and beach shacks offering everything from fine dining to casual beach snacks.
+The famous Sunset Beach Bar overlooking Maho Beach, has always been a popular activity spot for watching the planes flying low down over the beach and it is usually on the top of the guests’ bucket list.

-One of St Maarten’s newest attractions, the Rainforest Adventures Rockland Estate Ecopark is also open and one of the most exciting activities on the island.
+One of St Maarten’s attractions, the Rainforest Adventures Rockland Estate Ecopark offers one of the most exciting activities on the island.
 It offers the Flying Dutchman which is the world’s steepest zipline, the soualiga sky explorer which is a four-person chairlift to view the amazing views of the island and the schooner SXM ride where you’ll surf down the mountain in an inner tube twisting and turning on the specially designed track.
 It all sounds very cool and I can’t wait to try it out on my trip this Summer.

 Caribbean Paddling offers a friendly and fun way to explore Pinel Island.
 Guests can rent a Kayak and/or a Stand-Up Paddleboard and explore this little paradise which is a great day activity.
 It is one of the most fun activities that you can do as a couple, travelling alone or with your family/friends.
 There is so much to do on the island of St Martin/St Maarten.